IPSA Rules and Procedures - Annex 5

 General guidelines for participants

-All registered participants at the world congress are eligible to attend all panels that form part of the congress programme, including panels on the main theme, panels organised by research committees and local panels.
+All registered participants at the world congress are eligible to attend all panels that form part of the congress programme, including panels on the main theme, panels organized by research committees and local panels.

 All participants whose names are included in the congress programme must conform to the following rules: